Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/client-developers-guide/cursor-paging.md

 * You may get fewer than the number of requested partitions if there isn't sufficient data available to warrant the level of parallel processing requested.
-* Each entry of response `pageTokens` array property contains the `pageToken` that represents the starting point for cursor pagination within that partition.
+* Each entry in the `pageTokens` array of the response contains the `pageToken` that represents the starting point for cursor pagination within that partition.
-* If no `number` is provided, the API will provide a sensible number of partitions (up to a maximum of 10).
+* If no `number` parameter is provided, the API will provide a sensible number of partitions (up to a maximum of 10).

 :::note The API first calculates the partition size as follows: